Invoca/faraday-highly_available_retries/README.md

 ## Usage

-This extension can be used on it's own but is ultimately meant to be used in tandem with the [Faraday::Retry](https://github.com/lostisland/faraday-retry) middleware.
+This extension can be used on its own but is ultimately meant to be used in tandem with the [Faraday::Retry](https://github.com/lostisland/faraday-retry) middleware.
 You should make sure that this middleware is added in the request stack ***after*** the retry middleware to ensure it can alter the environment on retries.